All I See

 "All I See" is a song recorded by Australian Kylie Minogue for her tenth studio album X (2007).
 It was written by Jonas Jeberg, Mich Hedin Hansen, Edwin "Lil' Eddie" Serrano, and produced by Jeberg and Cutfather.
 An R&B track, the song contains an interpolation from The Gap Band's "Outstanding".
 "All I See" was released as the fourth (Note: "All I See" was released as the lead single from X in North America, following three singles released elsewhere, and later as the fifth in Oceania, following "The One".) single from X on 11 March 2008, by Parlophone.
 A remix featuring rapper Mims was serviced to US radio stations and included as a bonus track on the North American edition of X.

 Release

 To promote the single and the album in the United States, Minogue appeared on several television programmes.
 On 31 March 2008, she appeared on the Today show for an interview with Matt Lauer.
 On 1 April, Minogue performed "All I See" live on Dancing with the Stars.
-On 7 April 2008, Minogue appeared and performed "All I See" on The Ellen DeGeneres Show.
+On 7 April 2008, Minogue performed "All I See" on The Ellen DeGeneres Show.

-The single was particularly released in the US and in Canada to boost Minogue's image in the States, as it appeared she had a low profile, but the song only managed to peak at number 3 in the US dance charts.
+The single was particularly released in the US and in Canada to boost Minogue's image in the States, as it appeared she had a low profile, but the song only managed to peak at number 3 on the US dance chart.